-A simple, clear explanation of FIUL and its benefits, with an emphasis on the primary need for death benefit protection and the additional advantages such as the opportunity to accumulate cash value that can be accessed down the road for various financial needs.
+A simple, clear explanation of FIUL and its benefits, with an emphasis on the primary need for death benefit protection and the additional advantages such as the opportunity to build accumulation value that can be accessed down the road for various financial needs.

-Help make your idle assets go further (MLIF-1130)

-Use this sales strategy to help clients understand how they can use their idle assets to provide protection, efficient transfer, accumulation, and access.
+go further (MLIF-1130) Use this sales strategy to help clients understand how they can use their idle assets to provide protection, efficient transfer, accumulation, and access.